micronaut-projects/micronaut-upgrade/CONTRIBUTING.md

 ## Finding Issues to Work on

-If you are interested in contributing to Micronaut and are looking for issues to work on, take a look at the issues tagged with [help wanted](https://github.com/micronaut-projects/micronaut-xxx/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A+help+wanted%22).
+If you are interested in contributing to Micronaut and are looking for issues to work on, take a look at the issues tagged with [help wanted](https://github.com/micronaut-projects/micronaut-upgrade/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A+help+wanted%22).

 ## JDK Setup

-Micronaut project-template currently requires JDK 8.
+Micronaut Upgrade currently requires JDK 17.

 ## IDE Setup

-Micronaut project-template can be imported into IntelliJ IDEA by opening the `build.gradle` file.
+Micronaut Upgrade can be imported into IntelliJ IDEA by opening the `build.gradle` file.

 ## Docker Setup

-Micronaut project-template tests currently require Docker to be installed.
+Micronaut Upgrade tests currently require Docker to be installed.

 ## Running Tests